xbazzi/programmatic-playground/README.md

 [Python](python/) holds some of the scripts or object-oriented programs I've written in Python, mostly as a practice exercise.

 ### [GoLang](go/)
-[Go](go/) Nice programming language, but I'd much rather code a compiler in x86 assembler
+Nice programming language, but I'd much rather mismanage memory myself, thanks.